Freehold Raceway: History

 In 1984, an electrical fire destroyed the main building.
 Racing was then held under tents until the new building was completed in 1986.

-In 1990, the Freehold Raceway Mall opened up across the street, and was, until 2007, decorated with harness racing motif.
+In 1990, Freehold Raceway Mall opened up across the street, and was, until 2007, decorated with harness racing motif.

-In 1998, Freehold was acquired by a joint venture of Penn National Gaming (now Penn Entertainment) and Greenwood Racing (owner of Parx Casino and Racing).
+In 1998, Freehold was acquired by a joint venture of Penn National Gaming and Greenwood Racing, owner of Parx Casino and Racing.